AdobeDocs/launch-learn.en/help/launch-server-side/add-an-extension.md

 thumbnail: 331941
 ---

-# Add an extension in Platform Launch Server Side
+# Add an extension in Adobe Experience Platform Launch Server Side

 This video shows how to add an extension in Adobe Experience Platform Launch Server Side.